NGDSystems/Install_Kubernetes_and_deploy_a_custom_app_on_NGD_CSDs/LOCALAPP.md

 ## Deploy in Hybrid, CSD or Host Mode

+We describe three deploy modes but, in fact, you could deploy in as any mode you want.
+We describe these as it is a common setup to evaluate the performance of a host only machine, a CSD only cluster and a mixed cluster (hybrid).
+Select one of the commands below depending on the type of deploy you wish to test.

 ```shell
 # To deploy in hybrid mode, use a daemonset with no filter
 sudo kubectl apply -f daemonset_hybrid.yaml